 If you’re over 50 and are suddenly realizing that your friend group has shrunk over the years, you’re not alone.
-Here’s how to make new friends when you’re over 50 and want to expand your circle of friends.
+Here are 15 great tips to help you make friends after 50 and want to expand your circle of friends.
+Plus, you’ll learn how to turn an acquaintance into a friend that you love to hang out with.

 This post may contain affiliate links.
 For more information, see my disclosures here.